faquenalex/ipme-sc-gui/README.md

 - Access : If you want collaborator to have access of your app.
 - Settings : Setting of your app.

-Now that you have done all of this.
-You have go configure a procfile
+Now that you have done all of this you have go configure a procfile.

 #### Procfile